harryreyesnieva/p8105_final_project/proposal.md

 transplantation center practices and develop a dashboard to present these findings to the public.

-**Intended Final Products:** We will produce a webpage with a dashboard that presents data visualizations comparing kidney transplantation centers and examining organ offer practices over time.
+**Intended Final Products:** We will produce a written report and a webpage with a dashboard that presents data visualizations comparing kidney transplantation centers and examining organ offer practices over time.

 **Anticipated data sources:** The Scientific Registry of Transplant Recipients (SRTR) takes national registry data on all organ donors,